 - In fact, one in four consumers say that they are unlikely to visit a business they can’t find online (Digital)

 - A website is a 24/7 marketing tool for a small business, allowing them to promote their brand without extensive effort

-A small business’s goals, direction, and brand can change a lot from year to year.
+Goals, direction, and brand can change a lot from year to year.
 It can be extremely frustrating for a local business when a website no longer communicates their company’s message correctly because their one-time website contractor is not around to help.

 Providing ongoing value will be beneficial to both parties, and keep your agency making money and growing.
 So how can you make your web agency sticky?

 A major reason that contracted websites fail is due to failed maintenance and a lack of functionality testing.
+Creating websites for small businesses is not a one-off thing—it’s an investment in a long-lasting relationship.
 The completion of work on a website should not end when the first iteration of the site goes live.